zelenolis/racing-game/README.md

 - This is Speedsters, a car racing game inspired by old console games.
 - The game was written in vanilla JavaScript and uses requestAnimationFrame() for animations.
 - Top scores are saved using local storage.
 - Have fun playing the game!
+- The project was completed as part of learning for RS School.